johnno1962/injectionforxcode/README.md

 An up-to-date overview by Rob Norback of [how to incorporate it into your workflow is here](https://medium.com/@robnorback/the-secret-to-1-second-compile-times-in-xcode-9de4ec8345a1)

 ![Injection Example](documentation/images/injected.gif)

+This repo is no longer maintained.
+The current version of Injection is InjectionIII in the Mac App Store.

 Announcements of major additions to the project will be made on twitter [@Injection4Xcode](https://twitter.com/@Injection4Xcode).